Modern Christian Christmas Traditions

 He lived during the 4th century in Patara, Turkey, an area in Greece.

 Santa Claus, a.k.a.
-Bishop Nicholas of Myra, was very religious and generous.
+Bishop Nicholas of Myra, was very religious

-Nicholas was later referred to as Kris Kringle, Saint Nicholas, Father Christmas, Sinterklaas, or Saint Nick.
+Nicholas was later referred to as Kris Kringle, Saint Nicholas,

-The public generally did not see Saint Nick when he performed good deeds or gave gifts to the underprivileged.
+The public generally did not see Saint Nick when he performed

-Many believe he carried out much of his work in the shadows of darkness to avoid recognition.
+Many believe he carried out much of his work in the shadows of

-The giving of Gifts.
+The giving of gifts.

 -